Skip to main content

 I had my passport inspected and stamped and have just made my first international trip this year, all without even leaving the country.
 I have been on a pilgrimage to Hutt River Province, about 65 km north of Geralton in Western Australia, which will be 40 years old on the 21st of April, 2010.
 Over the weekend of the 24th and 25th of April, Hutt River will be a lively place with pipe bands and brass bands, knightings, bush dancing and rides for the children.
 It will also be Prince Leonard and Princess Shirley’s 63rd wedding anniversary.

-Apart from the pretty new Chapel, the Government Offices and the souvenir store, Hutt River doesn’t look all that different to any other outback farm - a few run down buildings, a tractor or two, the sound of a generator humming in the background, except for the tour buses bringing in 40,000 visitors a year from all over the world.
-Obviously its charm lies not so much in its physical appearance, but in the remarkable story that it represents.
+Apart from the new Chapel, the Government Offices and the Souvenir Store, Hutt River doesn’t look all that different to any other outback farm - a few run down buildings, a tractor or two, the sound of a generator humming in the background, except for the tour buses bringing in 40,000 visitors a year from all over the world.
+Obviously its charm lies not so much in its physical appearance, but in its remarkable story.

 Australians love their bad boys, their anti -heroes and those who dare to challenge authority.
 Perhaps it’s because so many of us are descended from rebels of various kinds, or because a good many of our forebears were brought here in chains, but I am sure there is a genetic disposition to cheer the underdog and cock - a -snook at those in charge.
 We still worship Ned Kelly and Peter Lalor of Eureka Stockade fame of course, but Prince Leonard is a hero from our own time, who not only dared to challenge the Federal Government but actually won.